≡ Menu

 Medical imaging is a rapidly growing field within healthcare.
 It’s a popular career choice for many due to the opportunity to earn a high salary, the availability of jobs, and the relatively short educational and training period.
 Entrance to accredited sonography programs is limited, and earning a spot is a competitive process.

-A strong background in math and science will help prepare you to apply for one of the openings in an accredited sonography program in N. Carolina.
+• Choose an Accredited Ultrasound Program.
+If possible, choose a sonography program that has been accredited by the CAAHEP.
+This will ensure that it will meet industry standards and prepare you to get your credentials.
 Many programs have specific college-level course requirements prior to application, and in many cases these requirements can be met while still in high school or at a local community college.

 Connect with Educational Programs near You